cverdel/map_folds/README.md

 R script to create a map fold effect.
 It will produce a 3D render in an interactive rgl window.
 ```
-#It's important to install the latest version of rayshader from Github:
+#It's important to install the latest version of rayshader from Github
 #install.packages("devtools")
 #devtools::install_github("tylermorganwall/rayshader")

 #Load image
 image_url<-"https://github.com/cverdel/rayshader_experiment/raw/main/Hermannsburg_map.tif"